-Launch the downloaded executable to begin the installation.
+Then, run OneDriveSetup.exe to begin the installation.

-Click or tap "Get Started" to begin the process of configuring and installing your desktop SkyDrive application.
+Click Get started to begin the process of configuring and installing your desktop OneDrive application.

-Once you've made your selection, or if you were happy with the default, click or tap "Next."
+Once you've made your selection, or if you were happy with the default, click Next.

 Once the installation is complete, you'll notice a cloud icon in your system tray.

-Working with your SkyDrive on your desktop application requires that you open the folder you configured in the previous step.
-Like any folder on your computer, you can browse to it through Windows or File Explorer.
-However, there are faster ways to get there.
+Working with your OneDrive requires that you open the folder you configured in the previous step.
+Like any folder on your computer, you can browse to it through Windows Explorer.

-- One of the fastest way to access your SkyDrive folder is to click or tap the cloud icon in the taskbar.
-Click or tap "Open your SkyDrive folder" to get the job done in two clicks or taps.
+- One of the fastest way to access your OneDrive folder is to click the cloud icon in the notification area of the taskbar.
+Now click "Open your OneDrive folder" to get the job done in two clicks.

 - You can copy and paste files into the folder.

 Creating folders works the same as in Windows.
 Really there's not special or new you need to learn about working with files and folders.

-How to Configure the SkyDrive Desktop Application
+How to Configure the OneDrive Desktop Application

-Select the "Choose folders" tab if you want to select which folders you want to automatically sync to your computer.
+Select the Choose folders tab if you want to select which folders you want to automatically sync to your computer.

-The SkyDrive desktop application also provides an easy way to share your files with others.
+The OneDrive desktop application also provides an easy way to share your files with others.
 This feature is useful for collaborating on documents or just giving family members access to photos or other media.

 From the OneDrive folder, right-click a file or folder you want to share, select OneDrive and click Share.
 Your default web browser will launch and open the OneDrive website.